Past Contributors and Partners

 Tracey Johnson, 2021-2022 Scarlet and Black Postdoctoral Fellow.
 Dr. Johnson is now an Assistant Professor of History at the University of Georgia.

 Miya Carey, 2018-2019 Scarlet and Black Postdoctoral Associate and co-editor for Volume 3.
-Dr. Carey is now an Assistant Professor of History at Binghamton University.
+Dr. Carey is now an Assistant Professor of History at Loyola University Maryland.

 Kendra Boyd, 2017-2018 Scarlet and Black Postdoctoral Associate and co-editor for Volume 2.
 Dr. Boyd is now an Assistant Professor of History at Rutgers University–Camden.

-Beatrice J. Adams, Tracey Johnson, Brenann Sutter, Pamela Walker, and Caitlin Wiesner contributed to our digital collections and exhibits during their time as doctoral candidates in the history department at Rutgers–New Brunswick.
+During their time as doctoral candidates in the history department at Rutgers–New Brunswick, Beatrice J. Adams, Tracey Johnson, Brenann Sutter, Pamela Walker, and Caitlin Wiesner contributed to digital collections and exhibits related to our Scarlet and Black books.

 Contributors to the Scarlet and Black Books